krithi96/Hash_Joins-in-GPU/README.md

 # Hash_Joins-in-GPU
-Designing a faster join of two tables by using GPU
+Designing a faster Database join of two tables of different sizses by using GPU.
+The main technique used here is HAS-Tables and Cuckoo Hash joins to make the performance faster than your average join functions.

 - In this project, we are implementing a left join of two input tables of different sizes using the hash-join algorithm on a GPU.
 - We used the cuckoo hashing concepts to avoid collision in our hash table.